Bright Spots in Covid

 Pretty much everything closed down for about 2 weeks in March (2020) so, to keep our staff working, we took the opportunity to build on our 40 years of service to the Community by building plexiglass screens for businesses.
 We were able to meet the need with a premium level product and service at affordable prices.
 We are very proud of this.

-One difficult issue we are dealing with during the pandemic is supply chain management.
+One difficult issue we are dealing with during the pandemic and beyond is supply chain management.
 It has been very difficult to find a reliable source for the material at the price we need to meet customer orders.
 In June (2020) the price stabilized and since we have been busy with commercial builds.

 We appreciate the patience of our customers during this time.
 We pledge honesty and transparency and will never use Covid-19 as an excuse.